Vaisakhpd/Assignment_TSWORKS/README.md

 # Assignment_TSWORKS
-Reading and writing a file using an API
+Reading a csv file and writing as a json file using an API